-NBA Rumors: Carmelo Anthony To Lakers Gaining Traction, DeAndre Jordan & Trevor Ariza Also On LA’s Wish List
+NBA Rumors: Carmelo Anthony To Lakers Gaining Traction, DeAndre Jordan & Trevor Ariza Also On L.A.’s Wish List

 — Silver Screen & Roll (@LakersSBN) February 7, 2019

-Since Carmelo Anthony became an unrestricted free agent, the Lakers are already emerging as his top landing spot.
-Anthony is a close pal of Lakers superstar LeBron James and both of them are members of the infamous Banana Boat Crew.
-When the Rockets removed Anthony their official rotation, James expressed his desire to have him on their roster and he said that it’s up to Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka to make the decision.
+Since Carmelo Anthony became an unrestricted free agent, the Lakers have emerged as his top landing spot.
+Anthony is a close pal of Lakers superstar LeBron James and both are members of the infamous Banana Boat Crew.
+When the Rockets removed Anthony from their official rotation, James expressed his desire to have him on the Lakers and he said that it’s up to Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka to make the decision.

 Though his fit in Los Angeles remains a big question mark, Carmelo Anthony will still be a good addition to the Lakers’ team that desperately needs more star power to make a deep playoff run in the 2018-19 NBA season.
-On Twitter, Dave McMenamin of ESPN reported that Anthony-to-Lakers is a possibility, but the Purple and Gold are also keeping on eye on other buyout candidates.
+On Twitter, ESPN’s Dave McMenamin reported that Anthony to the Lakers is a possibility, but the purple and gold are also keeping on eye on other buyout candidates.
 As McMenamin noted, the Lakers may consider using the open roster spot to acquire a point guard or a center.

 “Carmelo Anthony is a possible addition for the Lakers, but not an inevitability a team source tells ESPN.
 LAL will monitor the buyout market and will also consider a piece that could fortify their depth at PG or C, two positions they’ve been hit with injuries this season.”

 Aside from Carmelo Anthony, other potential targets for the Lakers include Wayne Ellington, DeAndre Jordan, and Trevor Ariza.
-Jordan and Ariza would be a better addition to the Lakers than Anthony, but both veterans are yet to be bought out by their respective teams.
+Jordan and Ariza would be a better addition to the Lakers than Anthony, but both veterans have yet to be bought out by their respective teams.